Weather and Seasons

 What Is Weather Condition for Class 2 EVS

-In this concept, what is weather condition, students will be introduced to the factors affecting weather and climate and the different seasons in India.
+In the concept given below students will be introduced to the factors affecting weather and climate and the different seasons in India.

 After reading the concept, students will be able to:

-- Analyse the different factors of weather like temperature, wind current, rain, clouds, etc.
+- Analyse the impact of different factors of weather like temperature, wind current, rain, clouds, etc.

 - Know about different types of instruments that are used to measure the factors of weather and climate.